My Crystal report won't run. What's the problem? ANSWER:

 01/01/2011 08:00:00 - Set Login: Server,Path,DSN=MyDSN - DB1

 8) Your reports use an OLE DB connection, not a DSN, and either you simply can not access the connection or the ID and password are wrong.
 You can test your OLE DB connection external to Crystal Reports and/or Report Runner.
-See this article.
+See this KB article

 9) If your reports connect to Oracle, make sure the machine is configured correctly to connect to Oracle.
 Your Oracle database administrator can help you with.
 Most Oracle reports will not run by simply installing our software and running the report.
-Most Oracle connections require running some kind of Oracle-based installer so the connection can be configured.
+Most Oracle connections require running some kind of Oracle-based installer so the connection can be configured (TNSNames, Net Manager, Oracle Net, etc).
+It may be helpful to temporarily install Crystal Reports on the machine to get the report and connection working, and then removing Crystal Reports.
+Installing Crystal Reports and testing certain connections also sometimes adds registry entries that make the connection work, too.

 10) Have you tried doing a Database, Verify Database in Crystal Reports?
 The underlying database structure may have changed since the report was originally developed.
 Try opening the report in Crystal Reports, and do a Database, Verify Database.